 The Vienna Secession was a key moment in the broader modernist movement.
 Today we explore the Secession, and its roots in Viennese history.
 After a talk in the hotel, we take a walking tour of secessionist and modernist architecture in central Vienna, including the Secession Building, whose interiors were decorated by Klimt, and Otto Wagner’s Postparkasse.
 After a lunch break, and an optional visit of the Wien Museum, we take a coach to some smaller, less well-visited sites on the outskirts of Vienna.
 We start with Villa Klimt, where the artist toiled away on his masterpieces from 1911-1918, and then see two wonderful, and very different, buildings by Otto Wagner – Villa Fuchs, residence of expressionist painter Ernst Fuchs, and the Kirche am Steinhof.
 Returning to the hotel, the evening at leisure.
 Overnight Vienna.
 (B)

 This morning we visit Schönbrunn Palace.
 The palace began as a hunting lodge in the 16th century, but was redeveloped in the 18th century to become an imperial residence to rival the magnificence of Versailles and the Winter Palace.
 After touring the palace and its extensive gardens, we break for lunch, and then travel to Klosterneuberg monastery.
 The monastery, founded in the 12th century, and expanded and renovated in subsequent centuries, is home to the extraordinary altarpiece by Nicholas of Verdun, the greatest goldsmith of the Middle Ages.
-In the evening we will enjoy a performance at either the State Opera, Musikverein or the Konzerthaus.
+In the evening we enjoy Jules Massenet’s Werther performed by the Vienna State Opera.
 (B)

 Vienna’s art collections are among the finest in the world, rivalling Paris, London and New York for their scope and quality.
 We explore two of the city’s premier collections today.
 After a talk in the hotel, we visit the Kunsthistorisches Museum, with its collections of antiquities, Old Masters – including masterpieces by Caravaggio, Jan van Eyck, Durer, Vermeer, Velazquez and an exceptional collection of Pieter Brueghel the Elder – and Kunstkammer, where extraordinary works of goldsmithing, ivory and gem carving, and decorative arts are displayed.
 In the later afternoon, we enjoy a private tour of the Liechtenstein Garden Palace.
 This beautifully restored 18th-century palace and its collections remain in the hands of the House of Liechtenstein, and our tour allows us to see their Renaissance and baroque collections as they were intended: free from crowds, in frescoed and stuccoed rooms, side by side with Neoclassical and Biedermeier furnishings.
 In the evening, we enjoy a farewell dinner at one of Vienna’s excellent restaurants.
 Overnight Vienna.
 (B, D)